Skip to content

 Read more

 From all my years in research and consulting, I think I’ve learned a thing or two about marketing worth sharing.
 Enduring fundamentals, mostly yet often overlooked.
-So, this year, I want to share some snippets for your consideration.
+So, this year, I’m sharing some for your consideration.
 I hope they’re helpful.
-This week’s thought: Nothing matters unless it is central to a brand’s value proposition.
-Lots of things come and go in marketing.
-Fads and trends, new books and concepts, innovative ads and inventive...
+This week’s thought: Statistical significance is a perilous safeguard in marketing.
+Most marketing researchers don’t understand the concept of statistical significance.
+So, marketers — and planners and buyers — can be forgiven for misunderstanding it, too....

 Read more